EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 videogames✅
 ```

-## Diagonal at the end or not?
+## Trailing slash or not?

-There are some mixed opinions on this.
+There are differing opinions on this.

-In the Rest API Design Rulebook: Designing Consistent Restful Web Service Interfaces, the use of a diagonal at the end of URls is strongly discouraged.
+In the REST API Design Rulebook: Designing Consistent Restful Web Service Interfaces, the use of a trailing slash at the end of URLs is strongly discouraged.

-Where does the diagonal at the end come from?
-Historically the non-diagonal version has been used to refer to files.
+Where does the trailing slash come from?
+Historically, the version without a trailing slash has been used to refer to files.

 ```bash
 videogames
 ```

-While a diagonal at the end refers to directories.
+While a trailing slash refers to directories.

 ```bash
 videogames/
 ```

-On the other hand, [google is more permissive in its article slash or not to slash](https://developers.google.com/search/blog/2010/04/to-slash-or-not-to-slash).
-And it is totally indifferent towards the use or absence of the end diagonal, however it emphasizes the importance of remaining uniform in its use, since **URLs with an end diagonal and without end diagonal are considered different URLs by search engines.**
+On the other hand, [Google is more permissive in its article on trailing slashes](https://developers.google.com/search/blog/2010/04/to-slash-or-not-to-slash).
+It is totally indifferent to the use or absence of a trailing slash; however, it emphasizes the importance of being consistent, since **URLs with a trailing slash and without one are considered different URLs by search engines.**

 Pick one and stick to it.
-Consider using a redirect (301) from one type of url to another, but always be consistent.
+Consider using a redirect (301) from one type of URL to another, but always be consistent.

-### Diagonal at the end in the root
+### Trailing slash at the root

-In the root address it does not matter if a diagonal is placed at the end.
+At the root URL, it doesn't matter if a trailing slash is used or not.

-The **root URLs are treated as one by search engines, whether they are diagonal or not**, so make sure they return the same content.
+**Root URLs are treated as the same by search engines, whether they have a trailing slash or not**, so make sure they return the same content.

 ```bash
 https://yourdomain.com/
 https://yourdomain.com
 ```

-## Extensions in the url should be absent
+## Avoid file extensions in URLs

 Do not use the URI to specify the type of resource requested by its extension.
 Remember that one thing is the resource itself and another is its representation.